george887/NBA_stats/README.md

 # NBA Classification Project

 ## Goal of Project
 The goal of this project is to see what features help predict a team win using of NBA games played in 2014 through 2018.
-I will utilize the nba.[games.stats.csv]() found on Kaggle.
+I will utilize the nba [games.stats.csv]() found on Kaggle.
 A jupyter notebook will document all phases of the project including data acquisition, data preparation, exploration and modeling.
 A README.md will be made to describe and reproduce project.

 ## Key Terms
 - A [single-unit property](https://help.rentingwell.com/article/multi-unit-vs-single-unit/) is a rental property that is rented as a single entity.
 A condo, a townhouse, or a vacation rental would typically be single-unit properties.
 If you’re adding a single-unit property to Renting Well you don’t need to add individual units – the tenant and lease are associated to the property itself.